maxbernard3/ALGOSUP_Moonshot_Project/README.md

 I am limiting myself to the cold war as more modern concepts and prototypes are still largely classified and use technologies to which I could only guess the performances of.
 I won't gear the simulation to handle anything older than the 40s either as I have to limit its scope.

 ## Why I think it is interesting to solve:
 It would be technically challenging as a moonshot project.
-The way I envision this simulation, I would have to make an AI that would change its tactic depending on what the user set as its doctrine, while also adapting itself to some of the crazy hardware that could be created on either side of a battlefield.<br>
+The way I envision this simulation, I would have to make an AI that would change its tactic depending on what the user set as its doctrine, while also adapting itself to some of the crazy equipment that could be created on either side of a battlefield.<br>
 Another challenge I set for myself, is having a way to simulate things such as breakdown of communication and delays in command which I have never seen simulated by an AI.<br>

 Outside of it being technically challenging it would provide a testing ground for all of those concepts and cold war ideas.